Morita equivalences and Azumaya loci from Higgsing dimer algebras: Azumaya loci

-In the following, the algebra homomorphism $\eta$ defined in (\ref{eta}) is used to classify the simple $A$-modules parameterized by the Azumaya locus.
-This classification shows that $\eta$ is very close to being an impression of $A$ even though $A$ may not be embeddable into a matrix ring over a commutative ring; see \cite[Proposition 2.5]{B}.
+In the following, the algebra homomorphism $\tilde{\tau}$ defined in (\ref{eta}) is used to classify the simple $A$-modules parameterized by the Azumaya locus.
+This classification shows that $\tilde{\tau}$ is very close to being an impression of $A$ even though $A$ may not embed into a matrix ring over a commutative ring; see \cite[Proposition 2.5]{B}.

 \begin{Theorem} For each $A$-module $V_{\rho}$ that sits over a point in the Azumaya locus $\mathcal{A}$, there is a point $\mathfrak{b} \in \operatorname{Max}B$ such that $\rho$ is isomorphic to the composition